ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

 .. note::

-  Internally `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ converts geopotential to metres and rename it ELEVATION (this is required by VAPOR).
+  Internally :ref:`VAPOR Prepare <vapor_prepare_icon>` icon converts geopotential to metres and rename it ELEVATION (this is required by VAPOR).

 The last step is to specify the name and location of the results of the conversion: